Future time clauses

-The time clauses in the English language are introduced by conjunctions such as after, as soon as, before, till, until, when, whenever, while or time expressions such as the minute, the moment etc.
+Future time clauses are introduced by conjunctions such as after, as soon as, before, till, until, when, whenever, while or time expressions such as the minute, the moment etc.

-We do not use the future tense (will) in a time clause to describe future activities (in this respect, it it similar to if clauses).
+We do not use the future tense (will) in a time clause to describe future activities (in this respect, it is similar to if clauses).